itsLuisa/SHAPELURN/README.md

 ## Basic Instructions

 Hello!
 Welcome to SHAPELURN, where you can teach the computer any language of your choice!<br>
+You will be looking at different pictures and describing them to the computer in one sentence.<br>
+There will be four levels with different constraints on the descriptions.<br>
+Please use short sentences in the first two levels and do not use negation at all.<br>

+Hello!
+Welcome to SHAPELURN, where you can teach the computer any language of your choice!<br>
 You will be looking at different pictures and describing them to the computer in one sentence. <br>
 Please use rather short sentences and try not to use negation and conjunction."

 In order to evaluate our model we would like to collect your data.<br>
-Please enter any name under which you would like to save your data.
+Please enter any name under which you would like to save your data on your local machine.

 For the detailed instructions and examples please refer to the [Wiki](https://github.com/itsLuisa/Semantic-Parsing-of-picture-descriptions/wiki)